Nadihat/Repeater-Divination/README.md

 All old remaining versions have been moved to the Historical folder.

 An astrology reading can be so much data that one AI can answer "Yes", but a second AI can answer "No".
 Therefore I do not really like it anymore.
+December 25 Update: though Aastrology.py tends to be accurate

 September 24: divination.html was an 1 file Divination system that combines Tarot, I Ching, Kabbalah and Runes.
 DIVINATION.py is its older Python version.<br>
 DivinationColors.html was the v2, with a grid of numbers.
 DivinationColors2.html includes an automated button.<br>